TDeV4/nextjs-boilerplate/README.md

 Provide code samples in this fenced code block.
 ```

-State step 2.
-The user can also create a course review, edit his/her existing review, delete review by accessing their home page.
+Step 2: The user can also create a course review, edit his/her existing review, delete review by accessing their home page.
 The user can also access an individual course page by clicking into a course in the Courses page.
 From there, they can also create a review.

 From the individual course page, the user can also see all the reviews that were left by other users and click into the anonymous profile of the user to see a few details of the user like their industry, classes taken, and whether or not they are a part time or full time student.